 Perceived stress: To assess perceived stress, participants are asked “Thinking about the amount of stress in your life, would you say that most of your days are 1) not at all stressful, 2) not very stressful, 3) a bit stressful, 4) quite a bit stressful, or 5) extremely stressful”.
-Similarly to (40) we group this into a binary variable, where values of 4 or 5 were considered high perceived life stress.
+Similarly to previous analyses (40) we created a binary variable, where values of 4 or 5 were considered ‘high perceived life stress’.

-Perceived mental health: Participants are asked about their perceived mental health: “In general, would you say your mental health is 1) Excellent, 2) Very good, 3) Good, 4) Fair, and 5) Poor”.
-Similarly to perceived stress, we group this into a binary variable, where values of 4 or 5 were considered low perceived mental health.
+General mental health: Participants are asked about their perceived mental health: “In general, would you say your mental health is 1) Excellent, 2) Very good, 3) Good, 4) Fair, and 5) Poor”.
+A binary variable was created where values of 4 or 5 were considered ‘low perceived mental health’.